deeprajsinghsisodiya/Riverpod-Tips-Tricks./README.md

 ---

 #### Q How can I make sure to run something after the provider has built its initial instance?

-Tip You don't "run after build".
-You refactor your build such that such that the returned value matches
 ```dart
 @riverpod
 class QrScanner extends _$QrScanner {